sudan0825/MEAN-Stack/README.md

 Run node server.
 The project will run at: localhost:8888

 The front routers are controled by Angularjs.
-RESTful API are created on ExpressJS and  called wiht  $http service in Angularjs.
+RESTful API are created on ExpressJS and  called with  $http service in Angularjs.

 This simple project provides: Create, read and delete functions.